Thorpe Lea Road, Thorpe, Egham, Surrey, TW20 8PG

 For the Perch its best to leave it until the winter when there at there most active, fish in the margins using a Waggler or feeder with worm as bait and chopped worm and maggot as free offerings.

 Thorpe Lea is another one of those fisheries I have wanted to visit for a along time, in fact I have been here before but it was so busy we had to go else where, which is one of the problems with this venue, if your not here really early you may not get a swim at all.
 This lake can be heavily night fished, so if you turn up Saturday morning you may find most of the swims where taken Friday night.

 Its best to fish mid week if you can to try and get a decent swim.
 Although there is a chart on the wall of the shop showing where you can cast tho it seems this is not grasped by some, where I fished there was an island in front of me, but the fisherman to my left was casting to the island in front of me, it was not a problem as I was margin fishing for Perch but just showed how close you are sat to each other.
 The Carp fishing here I have heard is top draw, all year round, but to be honest, it does not interest me in the slightest, as the fishing is far too close together for distance fishing, so ill just stick to the Perch if I return.

 A highly popular venue for the angler after lots of big Carp fishing, this venue, especially in the summer months, is frequently packed.

 Impressive hauls of Carp come from here each and every year making it a good venue to break personal bests and improve your Carp fishing.

-The swims are VERY tightly packed together to get as many anglers around the lake as possible which ruins the peaceful surroundings somewhat and also means you have to be very accurate casting into your swim.
+The swims are tightly packed together to get as many anglers around the lake as possible meaning you have to be very accurate casting into your swim.